kennethgarza/send-text-powershell-module/README.md

 ```powershell
 Send-Text "Text to send"
 ```
 Default timeout is 5 seconds, within the timeout navigate to where you want the text to be typed out.
-And wait.
+Wait.
 DO NOT MESS WITH THE MOUSE OR KEYBOARD AS IT WILL DISRUPT THE TYPING.

 ## Other Usages